StellarSoftwareBerkeley/BeamFour/README.txt

   Sources has the 37 java source files for the current release.
   Examples has all the demo files from the current release distribution.
   JARs contains the current compiled .JAR archive, ready to run.
+  Our usual policy is to compile under JDK 1.6.0.